eXavera/NDbfReader/README.md

 ## Source

 Clone the repository and run `build.cmd`.
-Opening the solution requires Visual Studio 2010 or newer (including Express editions).
+Opening the solution requires at least Visual Studio Community 2013.

 ## Tests